hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 ### 4.9 Reverse-complementing SeqRecord objects

 - The SeqRecord **reverse_complement()** method calculates the reverse complement of a SeqRecord preserving SeqFeatures and modifying them accordingly.
-Again annotations and dxrefs are dropped.
+Again annotations and dxrefs are deleted.

 ## Chapter 5 Sequence Input/Output